-- 1. Start the Combine, and with the Header fully lowered, lower the Reel to minimum height. - 2.
-Engage the emergency brake, shut Combine down, and allow all moving parts to come to a complete stop before exiting the cab. - Using the "MULTI-PURPOSE TOOL -Illustration D - Page" on page 42 located in the Spare Parts Holder in the LH End Strut, first loosen the Jam Nut near the top of the Cylinder.
+- Start the Combine, and with the Header fully lowered, lower the Reel to minimum height. - 2.
+Engage the emergency brake, shut Combine down, and allow all moving parts to come to a complete stop before exiting the cab. - 3.
+Using the multi purpose tool located in the spare parts holder in the LH End Strut (see section 7.4 on page 35), first loosen the Jam Nut near the top of the Cylinder.
 Then use the tool and turn the Rod to adjust the Reel Height so that the Reel tines have a minimum clearance with the Cutter Bar of 2.0" (50 mm).